shurloc/shurloc-site-tools/README.md

 Exports are paged and include readable identity-period, session, and event records without raw visitor UUIDs or WordPress user IDs.
-Erasure deletes that user's linked events, sessions, and identity periods in bounded transactions, then removes a visitor row only when it is orphaned.
+Erasure deletes that user's linked events, sessions, and identity periods in bounded transactions, including the related cart links, then removes a visitor row only when it is orphaned.
 A failed erasure reports that data may remain instead of claiming success.

 ### Configuration Filters